 But does this mean that the gospel is unrelated to these things?
 Or, if we say that social justice isn’t necessarily a gospel issue, are we minimizing its importance?
 By no means.
 There is a another way we may understand the description “gospel issue.”

 Taking part in social justice work by caring for the widow and the orphan, by standing up for the oppressed and the downtrodden, or by speaking out for the silenced may not always entail a sharing of the gospel message (I’ve no doubt that many lost men and women do great things for the cause of social justice in the world yet remain themselves apart from Christ).
 To make social justice (or any action or cause engaged in by believers) equivalent to the gospel message is to misunderstand the distinction between the effects and the cause.
+But to dismiss social justice or to minimize its importance is to miss the necessary relation between faith and works (see James 2).
 The gospel root will, by God’s grace, produce the fruit of good works in the lives of Christians, including those focused on social justice in our fallen world.
 In this sense, while an action may not contain the message of the gospel, it may nonetheless flow from a heart transformed by the gospel.
 In this sense, the gospel affects everything we do.
 In this sense, every issue can be viewed as a gospel issue insofar as we view it through eyes transformed by the gospel.

 The church beautifully illustrates this.
 By God’s grace, the church exists as a multi-cultural family of believers drawn from all peoples, each member possessing unique and necessary gifts that work together for the health of the whole body (see 1 Corinthians 12:4-26 and Revelation 7:9-10).
 The distinguishing characteristic of the people of God is their love for each other (John 13:35).
 We strive to embody in this time the reality of our identity, serving as salt and as light to the world around us (Matthew 5:13-16).
 We are ambassadors for Christ, loving as Jesus loved and inviting all people, through Jesus, to “be reconciled to God”(2 Corinthians 5:20).
 We exist as the church because of the gospel and for the advance of the gospel in this world.
 The gospel of Jesus Christ is central to who we are and to what we do.